-The most effective tagline isn’t even mentioned on these lists, but we hear it everywhere.
+Amazingly, the most effective tagline of all time isn’t even mentioned on any of these lists, but we hear it every day.
 The best tagline of all time is:

 “Ask your doctor if this medication is right for you.”

-This doesn’t just sell a product; it has fundamentally changed doctor/patient relationships forever.
+This doesn’t just sell a product; it fundamentally changes the doctor/patient relationship.

-- The tagline single-handedly reframes a patient’s thoughts from, “What should I do?” to “Is this the right drug for me?”
+- The tagline single-handedly reframes a patient’s approach to a medical problem from, “What should I do?” to “Is this the right drug for me?”

 - It creates a therapeutic expectation in which patients only feel cared for when a doctor writes a prescription, and

-- Since only expensive medications are advertised, costly drugs, rather than the most effective drugs become the top-of-mind priority1.
+- Since only expensive medications are advertised, costly drugs rather than the most effective meds become the top-of-mind priority1.

-Over the last several years I have asked a whole lot of people whether they knew a more effective tagline.
-No one has ever challenged the number one position of “Ask you doctor…”.
+Over the last several years I have asked numerous people if they knew a more effective tagline.
+No one has yet challenged the number one position of, “Ask your doctor…”.

 After advertising regulations were reduced in the early 1990’s the annual direct to consumer (DTC) advertising costs escalated from $166 million in 1993 to $5.4 billion in 20062.

 With this rapid rise in DTC ads, doctors became frustrated by how much the advertising infringed on their relationships with patients.
-Five years after DTC was legalized, I engaged a marketing firm to design a focus group to learn how their attitudes had changed with the aggressive advertising to their patients.
+Five years after DTC was legalized, I engaged a marketing firm to design a focus group to learn how physician attitudes had changed with the aggressive advertising to their patients.

-Our findings were startling.
+To say the least, our findings were startling.
 Physicians were still unhappy with the ads, but had come to the conclusion that fighting them was impossible.
 Instead, they changed their mindset to consider the ads as free marketing – a way to bring more patients to their offices.
 They also explained that the ads generated so much patient expectation that not writing a prescription often resulted in an angry patient.
-Therefore, rather than buck the system, they just wrote more prescriptions, explained how to take the pills and their side effects, and then sent their patients happily on their way.
+Therefore, rather than buck the system, they just wrote more prescriptions and sent their patients quickly and happily on their way.

 One way or another, nearly everybody pays for the reduced quality of care this “innocuous” tagline causes.